MrSmith33/vox/internals.md

 Test runner also supports building executables, which I use to test executable generation.
 I only have 2 tests that produce an executable, because it is much slower than doing everything in memory.

-At the time of writing I have 270 test, all of which take ~60ms.
+At the time of writing I have 310 tests, all of which take ~90ms.
 Of which 2 executable tests take ~10ms.
 This is on Windows.
 So on average 5ms per executable test, which compiles, writes executable file, runs the executable.
 And 0.19ms per JIT test, which doesn't perform any IO.
 Together with compiling compiler from scratch it takes me 3.6s to compile and run compiler with whole test suite.
 So, iteration time is quite nice.

 # Linux quirks